-The material weakness will not be considered remediated until management completes its remediation plan and the enhanced control operates for a sufficient period of time and management has concluded, through testing, that the related control is operating effectively.
+The material weakness will not be considered remediated until the enhanced control operates for a sufficient period of time and management has concluded, through testing, that the related control is operating effectively.

-Changes in Internal Control over Financial Reporting
+Changes in Internal Control over Financial Reporting assurance level.

-During the quarter ended June 30, 2023, there was a change in our internal control over financial reporting (as defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act) related to the implementation of an enhanced control for evaluating the adoption and application of new accounting standards in the area of income taxes, that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
+No change in our internal control over financial reporting (as defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act) occurred during the quarter ended September 30, 2023 March 31, 2024 that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.